anismiles/html-learning-adventure/docs/index.md

 ---

-#### One Final Amazing Fact to Inspire You
+#### An Interesting Historical Note

-The very first [emoticon](https://en.wikipedia.org/wiki/Emoticon){:target="_blank"} :-) was created in 1982 by computer scientist [Scott Fahlman](https://en.wikipedia.org/wiki/Scott_Fahlman){:target="_blank"} at Carnegie Mellon University.
+The very first [emoticon](https://en.wikipedia.org/wiki/Emoticon){:target="_blank"} 🙂 was created in 1982 by computer scientist [Scott Fahlman](https://en.wikipedia.org/wiki/Scott_Fahlman){:target="_blank"} at Carnegie Mellon University.
 He had no idea that this simple combination of characters would eventually lead to the billions of emojis we use today!
 Now, over 40 years later, you can create websites with animated emojis, interactive graphics, and digital art that moves, dances, and responds to users in real-time.

 #### Get Inspired by What's Possible